ArcNLET-Py/ArcNLET-Py/docs/UserManual/preparinginputdata.rst

 Projections
 -----------

+.. raw:: html

-All model inputs and the map data frame should have the same coordinate system to ensure consistency.
+   <span style="color: red; font-weight: bold;">All model inputs and the map data frame should have the same coordinate system to ensure consistency.</span>

 Because the example DEM has elevation units of meters but x- and y-coordinates of degrees, the DEM should be projected into a coordinate system with linear meters units.
 Projecting the DEM into the correct coordinate system prevents errors in assigning